Christmas Traditions Around the World for Kids

 🇨🇳 China: Peace Apples

-Try This: Wrap apples in red tissue and gift them with a note.
+Try This: Wrap apples in red tissue and add a handwritten note.

 🇷🇺 Russia: Grandfather Frost